Plugins

 .hooks.allowConversationAccess=true`.

-Use --link to avoid copying a local directory (adds to plugins.load.paths):
+Use --link to avoid copying a local plugin directory (adds to plugins.load.paths):

 Section titled “Plugin index”Plugin install metadata is machine-managed state, not user config.
-Installs and updates write it to plugins/installs.json under the active OpenClaw state directory.
-Its top-level installRecords map is the durable source of install metadata, including records for broken or missing plugin manifests.
-The plugins array is the manifest-derived cold registry cache.
-The file includes a do-not-edit warning and is used by openclaw plugins update, uninstall, diagnostics, and the cold plugin registry.
+Installs and updates write it to the shared SQLite state database under the active OpenClaw state directory.
+The installed_plugin_index row stores durable installRecords metadata, including records for broken or missing plugin manifests, plus a manifest-derived cold registry cache used by openclaw plugins update, uninstall, diagnostics, and the cold plugin registry.

 When OpenClaw sees shipped legacy plugins.installs records in config, runtime reads treat them as compatibility input without rewriting openclaw.json.
 Explicit plugin writes and openclaw doctor --fix move those records into the plugin index and remove the config key when config writes are allowed; if either write fails, the config records are kept so the install metadata is not lost.